Thanks for arriving at this page. So, the big question… Who am I and what makes me tick?

 20 – What cameras do you use and do you shoot RAW and can I have them?

 I am a big long-term fan of Canon cameras.
 Ever since I started, I have always used them and these days I have a collection of EOS 5DmkII and mkIII cameras, a pair of EOS M50 cameras which are amazing for Video along with Crane 2 Gimbals and the new (for December 2018) DJI Osmo Pocket, plus a set of GoPro Hero HD cameras connected to Steadicam motorised gimbles (for video).
 And not forgetting the DJI Drones.
 I ALWAYS shoot RAW format.
 This is imperative.
 Many photographers shoot only in JPEG format because they either don’t want to have to have an extra level of editing to do, or because JPEG files are a lot smaller in size and more images can fit on one memory card.
 RAW format is far superior in every way imaginable.
-If you would like the RAW image files, you are welcome to them.
+If you would like the RAW image files, the are available at an extra cost.
+Please ask for more details.
 You will need either a good version of Adobe Photoshop (or similar), or Canon DPP software to operate them, as they are in “.CR2” format and might otherwise not be a recognized file format on your computer.
-When I supply RAW images, it is best to have them on the USB chip, rather than on a set of DVDs because DVDs are slow.
-You can either supply the chip or I can add one for £20.
+When I supply RAW images, it is best to have them on a portable hard disc.
+This can either be supplied by Keylight or you can provide your own.
+A minimum of 256GB is required.

 21 – Do you recommend professional / high quality printing companies for us to use for our enlargements?